VTP-500 MERS Vaccine Description

 VTP-500 MERS Coronavirus Vaccine Indication

-VTP-500 (ChAdOx1) is a vaccine candidate that protects people against the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) and the novel SARS-CoV-2 coronavirus.
+VTP-500 (ChAdOx1) is a vaccine candidate protecting people against the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) and the novel SARS-CoV-2 coronavirus.

 VTP-500 MERS Coronavirus Vaccine News